Promoter (entertainment): Methods

 Promoters bring crowds through a variety of methods.
 The most direct are guerrilla marketing techniques such as plastering posters on outdoor walls, flyposting, and distributing handbills on windows of cars parked in entertainment districts.
 Promoters also keep mailing lists, usually email lists, of their preferred guests and their wider list of potential customers.
 Many promoters have taken advantage of online technology such as social networking services and event listing sites to handle publicity, invitations, mailing lists, and so on.
 Clubs and promoters are among leaders in SMS text message advertising to their own lists as well as sponsored snippets on third-party lists for daily content to subscribers.
-Many fans promote events, products through their Facebook/Twitter/Myspace on their own free will.
+Many fans promote events and products through their social media on their own free will.

 Promoters often build a brand out of their own personalities and the parties they host, marketing the events under a consistent name, style, type of program, and social experience that downplays the branding of the venue or artist.
-They may develop a loyal clientele that will follow them from one location to another.
+They may develop a loyal clientele that will follow them between locations.